dlr-eoc/prosEO/processing-engine/k8s-deploy/README.md

 crictl_download_url: "https://proseo-registry.eoc.dlr.de/artifactory/proseo/critest-v1.16.1-linux-amd64.tar.gz"
 EOF
    ```
+1. TODO: these could be done as part of the `make_cluster.sh` script.

 Now it's up to kubespray to configure all VMs for running a K8S cluster.
 We
 need to run commands from the kubespray directory now, and specify the cluster